isomerpages/nlb-reference/_singapore-history/Understanding Singapore (II).md

 * National Library Board.
 (2009). *[Yishun New Town](https://eresources.nlb.gov.sg/infopedia/articles/SIP_363_2005-01-18.html?s=Yishun%20New%20Town)* written by Thulaja, Naidu Ratnala.
 Retrieve April 13, 2020, from Singapore Infopedia.

-Yishun New Town, one of the first comprehensive urban developments in the northern part of Singapore.
+Yishun New Town is one of the first comprehensive urban developments in the northern part of Singapore.
 Yishun Ring Road was home to many kampongs in the past.

 #### PictureSG - photographs